apjanke/octave-testify/README.md

 ### Usage

-Then, call one of Testify's functions:
+Then, call one of Testify’s functions:

 * `__run_test_suite__` - just like Octave's regular `__run_test_suite__`, but with (IMHO) nicer output.
 * `__test_pkgs__` – a new function for running tests on installed `pkg` packages.